 The proposed legislation, known as the 2025 Utility Company Billing Transparency Act, aims to enhance transparency and understanding of utility bills for consumers of electric and gas distribution companies with over 100,000 customers.
-The bill mandates that these companies conduct a ratepayer impact analysis (RIA) before implementing any rate changes, detailing the effects on different customer classes.
-Additionally, it requires utilities to provide monthly detailed descriptions of charges on bills, periodic explanations of significant rate changes, and annual reports outlining the costs contributing to rate adjustments.
+The bill mandates that these companies comply with several requirements prior to implementing rate changes, including:

-The Public Utilities Commission will oversee compliance with these requirements and may impose fines or penalties for failures to provide accurate, timely, and clear explanations of rate changes.
-If a utility fails to include a clear explanation with a rate filing, the filing will be suspended until proper notifications and explanations are provided.
+The Public Utilities Commission will oversee compliance with these requirements and may impose fines or penalties for failure to provide accurate, timely, and clear explanations of rate changes.
+Additionally, if a utility fails to include a clear explanation with a rate filing, the filing will be suspended until proper notifications and explanations are provided.

 Statutes affected: